 Thankfully, you can turn this around by recognizing the issue before it’s too late.
 Watering the plant normally should help it to perk up and look normal again.

-Feel the soil each time that you go to water the plant.
-The soil should be slightly dry when you water it.
+Feel the soil each time that you go to water it.
+The soil should be slightly dry when you check it.